 Nearly all of our raw materials come from suppliers and manufacturers in Wisconsin, Massachusetts, Illinois, Ohio, Minnesota, Nebraska, and Pennsylvania.
 We use leather hides from tier 1 North American free-range cattle who live fully grass-fed, healthy lives, primarily in the US.
 Each hide we use is what's called a "first-quality tannery run," which means it's the best quality you can get.
 Even our trademark kudu leather, which is tanned at England's famed C.F.
 Stead tannery, is purchased from a US-based supplier.
 The same goes for our Dainite outsoles.
 It costs us a little more, but we think it's worth it to support an American job in every part of the sourcing process in this global economy.

 Sustainability is hugely important to us.
 Our boots are made to last for years—and be easily re-soled when the time comes (we'll even do it for you!).
 “Mainstream” shoe/boot-making involves using nearly 100% synthetic materials in the shoe-making process and emits a few dozen pounds of carbon dioxide per pair.
 With over 2 billion pairs of shoes produced that way per year—and often thrown away far too quickly—the impact on the environment becomes staggering.
-We're hoping to change that by keeping our operation small and efficient (9 people), running machines only when necessary and using quality, name-brand components.
+We're hoping to change that by keeping our operation small and efficient (8 people), running machines only when necessary and using quality, name-brand components.
 All of our product packaging comes from a recycled source, is recyclable or comes from organic cotton.
-Add this to our carbon-neutral shipping program and and our impact on the environment becomes much smaller than larger shoe manufacturers or brands who manufacture with large factories.
+Add this to our carbon-neutral shipping program and our impact on the environment becomes much smaller than other shoe brands who manufacture with large factories.